 My interest for this ancient profession grew when I learned of the brilliant balance of evidenced based care and the appreciation of normal birth.
-I feel privileged to be caring for women and families during this significant time in life.
+I feel privileged to be caring for clients and families during this significant time in life.

 I am thrilled to join Burlington & Area Midwives where I completed my training.
 I am a graduate of the McMaster Midwifery Program and have completed placements in the Burlington, Hamilton and Barrie areas.
-I feel privileged to have the opportunity to assist women and their families in their journey through pregnancy and birth.
+I feel privileged to have the opportunity to assist clients and their families in their journey through pregnancy and birth.

 I grew up in Oro Station, a small town on Lake Simcoe between Barrie and Orillia but this community has become my home, as I completed my Bachelor of Health Sciences degree also at McMaster.
-Midwifery is an ideal fit for me, blending scientific evidence with compassionate, client-centred care.
+Midwifery is an ideal fit for me, blending scientific evidence with compassionate, client-centered care.